 Pets and anything that may be dangerous are prohibited in camp.
 We also have a strict substance-free policy.
 Tobacco and alcohol are never permitted on campus.

-If you have any questions, feel free to contact our staff coordinator, Joe Clinton, at 908-470-9317 or email@example.com.
+If you have any questions, feel free to contact our staff coordinator at 908-470-9317 or firstname.lastname@example.org.

-In the alternative, you can speak with our staff coordinator, Joe Clinton, at 908-470-9317.
-He will be able to answer your questions and mail you our Staff Application Package.
+In the alternative, you can speak with our staff coordinator, Kimberly Pienkowski, at 570-798-2707 or email@example.com.
+She will be to answer your questions and mail you our Staff Application Package.
 Get ready for a great summer!Complete Our Online Application